The price is the same for adults and children.

 From

-Tickets to the January Grand Sumo Tournament in Tokyo at Ryogoku Kokugikan!
+We have hard-to-obtain tickets for the Tokyo Grand Sumo Tournament at Ryogoku Kokugikan!

 Our staff will guide you to your seat!